Tenses

 - Misplacing Adverbs: Adverbs should be placed correctly in relation to the verb tense.

-- Overcomplicating Sentences: Keep sentences clear and concise to avoid confusion.
+- Over-complicating Sentences: Keep sentences clear and concise to avoid confusion.

 6. Practice Exercises for Verb Tenses Mastery